Phaeyz/Jfif/docs/Phaeyz.Jfif/JfifMetadata/FindFirst.md

 ## Return Value

-The first segment of the specified type in the JFIF metadata.
+The first segment of the specified type in the JFIF metadata, or `null` if it wasn't found.

 ## Exceptions